 The African crested porcupine is the largest species of porcupine in the world.
 They are nocturnal, spending most of their day sleeping.

-Rodents are mammals that include rats, mice, porcupines, beavers, and more.
+Rodents are mammals including rats, mice, porcupines, beavers, and more.
 Rodents, such as our African crested porcupines, have ever growing front teeth (called incisors).
-Because of this, they must grind their teeth down to prevent them from growing right into their mouth and preventing them from being able to eat.
-We provide our porcupine girls with logs and branches to chew on, in addition to crunchy food items.
+Because of this, they must grind their teeth down to prevent them from growth into the mouth which would prevent them from being able to eat.
+We provide our porcupines with logs and branches to chew on, in addition to crunchy food items.
 The African crested porcupines we have here at the Zoo are actually sisters!
-You can see them sleeping together, with their quills facing outwards.
-This is a natural behavior.
-African crested porcupines in the wild often steal burrows from other animals, and will sleep head first with their quills facing outwards.
+You can see them sleeping together, with their quills facing outwards- a natural behavior.
+In their natural habitats, African crested porcupines often steal burrows from other animals, and will sleep head first with their quills facing outwards as defense.
 No one ever wants to go in after that!

 You will often hear the keepers at the Zoo refer to these porcupines as Hystrix after their scientific name, Hystrix africaeaustralis, because African Crested porcupine is such a mouthful.

-Porcupines cannot shoot their quills as many believe.
-Their quills are made up of modified hair, and is attached to their body.
-However, when chased by a predator, a porcupine will stop suddenly, causing the predator to run into the quills.
-The quills have a tiny barb on the end, causing the quill to be stuck in the predator.
-This gives the illusion that the porcupine "threw" its quills.
+The belief that porcupines can shoot their quills is an old wives' tale.
+Their quills are made up of modified hair attached to their body.
+When chased by a predator, however, a porcupine will stop suddenly, causing the predator to run into the quills.
+The quills have a tiny barb on the end that stick into the predator, giving the illusion that the porcupine "threw" its quills.